nprapps/app-template/README.md

 This will setup the new repo and will replace `README.md` (this file) with `PROJECT_README.md`.
 See that file for usage documentation.

-By default `app_template_bootstrap` will use `nprapps` as the Github username, and the current directory name as the project name and repository name. **This is a best practice**, but you can override these defaults if you need to:
+By default `app_template_bootstrap` will use `nprapps` as the Github username, and the current directory name as the repository name. **This is a best practice**, but you can override these defaults if you need to:

 ```
-fab app_template_bootstrap:$GITHUB_USERNAME,$PROJECT_NAME,$REPOSTORY_NAME
+fab app_template_bootstrap:$GITHUB_USERNAME,$REPOSITORY_NAME
 ```

 **Problem's installing requirements?** You may need to the pip command as ``ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt`` to work around an issue with OSX.